-To Whom It May Concern:
+To Whom It May Concern :

-I hereby certify that according to the records of this office, commonwealth of Massachusetts.
+I hereby certify that according to the records of this office, APICAL, INC.

+is a domestic corporation organized on April 09, 2018, under the General Laws of the Commonwealth of Massachusetts.
 I further certify that there are no proceedings presently pending under the Massachusetts General Laws Chapter 156D section 14.21 for said corporation's dissolution; that articles of dissolution have not been filed by said corporation; that, said corporation has filed all annual reports, and paid all fees with respect to such reports, and so far as appears of record said corporation has legal existence and is in good standing with this office.

-In testimony of which,

-I have hereunto affixed the

-Great Seal of the Commonwealth

-on the date first above written.
+In testimony of which, I have hereunto affixed the Great Seal of the Commonwealth on the date first above written.